Klay Thompson: Early life

 Thompson was born in Los Angeles to Julie and Mychal Thompson.
 His mother was a volleyball player in college for the University of Portland and University of San Francisco, while his father was the first overall pick of the 1978 NBA draft.
-When Thompson was two, he and his family moved to Lake Oswego, Oregon, where he was childhood friends and Little League teammates with fellow future NBA star Kevin Love.
+When Thompson was two, he and his family moved to Lake Oswego, Oregon, where Thompson was childhood friends and Little League teammates with fellow future NBA star Kevin Love.
 Thompson and his brothers were raised there as Catholics.

 When Thompson was 14, his family moved to Ladera Ranch, California, where he graduated from Santa Margarita Catholic High School in Rancho Santa Margarita in 2008.
-In his junior season, he was named to the All-Area second team and to the Orange County third team.
+In his junior season, Thompson was named to the All-Area second team and to the Orange County third team.
 As a senior, Thompson averaged 21 points per game and led SMCHS to a 30–5 record and a Division III State Championship appearance.
-During the state championship, Thompson set a state finals record with seven 3-pointers in a game.
+During the state championship, Thompson set a state finals record with seven three-pointers in a game.
 He was named Division III State player of the year, League MVP, first-team Best in the West, and an EA Sports Second Team All American.

 College career

-Thompson started all 33 games as a freshman for Tony Bennett at Washington State University, leading his team in 3-point field goal percentage and free throw percentage, and averaging 12.5 points per game.
-He was named to the Pac-10 All-Freshman Team and Collegehoops.net All-Freshman Honorable Mention Team.
+Thompson started all 33 games as a freshman for Tony Bennett at Washington State University, leading his team in three-point field goal percentage and free throw percentage, and averaging 12.5 points per game.
+Thompson was named to the Pac-10 All-Freshman Team and Collegehoops.net All-Freshman Honorable Mention Team.

 Thompson began his sophomore season by leading the Cougars to the Great Alaska Shootout Championship, being named its Most Outstanding Player after scoring a tournament single game record of 43 points in its championship.
 This was also the third highest single game point total in WSU history.
 After becoming the third fastest Cougar to reach 1,000 points, Thompson was named to the All-Pac-10 First Team.
 He earned Pac-10 Player of the Week honors twice during the season and was chosen as a midseason candidate for the John R. Wooden Award.
 Thompson finished the season averaging 19.6 points, good for second in the conference.

 Thompson led the Pac-10 in scoring as a junior, again earning All-Pac-10 first team honors.
 He became just the third Cougar to win first-team all-district honors from the National Association of Basketball Coaches twice in his career.
-In addition, he became the first Cougar to be named Pac-10 Player of the Week three times when he won the award for the week of Nov.
+Thompson also became the first Cougar to be named Pac-10 Player of the Week three times when he won the award for the week of Nov.
 22–28, extending the record to four after the week of December 6–12.
 Soon after, Thompson was named one of the 30 midseason candidates for the John R. Wooden Award.
-In the 2011 Pac-10 tournament, he set tournament records with 43 points and 8 three-pointers.
+In the 2011 Pac-10 tournament, he set tournament records with 43 points and eight three-pointers.
 Thompson finished the season by setting WSU's single season scoring record with 733 points.
-He is WSU's 3rd all-time leading scorer.
+He is WSU's third all-time leading scorer.